AzureAD/microsoft-authentication-library-for-android/README.md

 ```

 ## ProGuard
 MSAL uses reflection and generic type information stored in `.class` files at runtime to support various persistence and serialization related functionalities.
 Accordingly, library support for minification and obfuscation is limited.
-For reliability, we recommend developers exclude the Microsoft package from ProGuard.
+A default configuration is shipped with this library; please [file an issue](https://github.com/AzureAD/microsoft-authentication-library-for-android/issues/new/choose) if you find any issues.

 ## Community Help and Support